TosbackCgusBridge-Bot/CGUs-versions/Aol/Privacy Policy.md

 We don't rent or sell personal information to third parties for their marketing purposes.
 But we may share certain information we collect or receive with third parties to provide products and services you have requested, when we have your consent, or as described in this Privacy Policy.
 We may share information with:

 *   **Affiliates** .
-The information one AOL affiliate receives can be shared among other AOL affiliates.
+The information one AOL affiliate receives can be shared among other AOL affiliates, including the Verizon family of companies.
 *   **Business partners** .
 We may share non-personally identifiable information with select business partners, who may use the information for a variety of purposes, including to provide you with relevant advertising.
 *   **Other parties in response to legal process or when necessary to protect our Services** .
 We may disclose your information-including the contents of your communications with other parties-to other parties, such as when we have a good faith belief that:
     *   It is necessary to respond to lawful governmental requests or legal process (for example, a court order, search warrant, or subpoena);